Charman, Iran

 Charman (چارمان, also Romanized as Chārmān) is a village in Rostamabad-e Shomali Rural District, in the Central District of Rudbar County, Gilan Province, Iran.
 At the 2016 census, its population was 56 people, in 18 households.
 Down from 63 people recorded at the 2011 census.

 The village did not have natural gas until it gained connection to gas network in 2019.

-One of the notable people of the village is Salim Karimi an artist for its paintings.
+One of the notable people of the village is Salim Karimi an artist known for its paintings.